-CJIS Regulation Silverfort Security Controls 5.5.1 Account Management The agency shall manage information system accounts, including establishing, activating, modifying, reviewing, disabling, and removing accounts.
-Silverfort integrates with all IAM providers to help manage, modify, and deactivate user accounts across all environments.
-It provides continuous monitoring, automates account reviews, and enforces policies in real-time, ensuring accounts are managed consistently and securely throughout their lifecycle.
-5.5.2 Access Enforcement The information system shall enforce assigned authorizations for controlling access to the system in accordance with applicable policy.
-Access control policies (e.g., identity-based policies, role-based policies) and access enforcement mechanisms (e.g., access control lists, access control matrices, cryptography) shall be employed by the information system to control access between users (or processes acting on behalf of users) and objects in the system.
-Silverfort enforces flexible access policies, and organizations can embed cybersecurity into their policies, processes, and procedures.
-Admins can define access control policies based on specific user roles, risk scenarios, and organizational security policies.
-Silverfort enforces these policies in real-time so only authorized users and devices can gain access to the resources they are assigned to.
-As a result of these policies, alerting, MFA, or blocking access to all users defined in the policy can be enforced.
-5.5.2.1 Least Privilege The agency shall approve individual access privileges and shall enforce physical and logical access restrictions associated with changes to the information system; and generate, retain, and review records reflecting all such changes.
+CJIS regulation Silverfort security controls 5.5.2.1 Least Privilege The agency shall approve individual access privileges and shall enforce physical and logical access restrictions associated with changes to the information system; and generate, retain, and review records reflecting all such changes.
 The agency shall enforce the most restrictive set of rights/ privileges or access needed by users for the performance of specified tasks.
 The agency shall implement least privilege based on specific duties, operations, or information systems as necessary to mitigate risk to CJI.
 This limits access to CJI to only authorized personnel with the need and the right to know.
 Silverfort streamlines the implementation of the least privilege model required by providing granular, adaptive access controls that enforce access policies across all environments, including legacy systems.
-It integrates with existing IAM solutions to ensure consistent enforcement, offers real-time monitoring to prevent unauthorized access, and provides comprehensive visibility for auditing and compliance helping organizations minimize access rights to only what is necessary for each user.
+It integrates with existing IAM solutions to ensure consistent enforcement, offers real-time monitoring to prevent unauthorized access, and provides comprehensive visibility for auditing and compliance, helping organizations minimize access rights to only what is necessary for each user.
 5.5.6 Remote Access The agency shall authorize, monitor, and control all methods of remote access to the information system.
-The agency shall employ automated mechanisms to facilitate the monitoring and control of remote access methods.
+The agency shall employ automated mechanisms to facilitate the monitoring and control of remote accesss methods.
 The agency shall control all remote accesses through managed access control points.
 Silverfort enables organizations to manage and secure remote access by authorizing and monitoring all remote connections through identity-based policies and real-time monitoring.
 It centralizes control via managed access points, enforces MFA, and secures privileged access, ensuring only authorized users can remotely access systems, with all activities closely monitored and documented.

-5.6 Policy Area 6: Identification and Authentication processes as a prerequisite to allowing access to agency information systems or services.
+5.6 Policy Area 6: Identification and Authentication

-The agency shall identify information system users and processes acting on behalf of users and authenticate the identities of those users or
+The agency shall identify information system users and processes acting on behalf of users and authenticate the identities of those users or processes as a prerequisite to allowing access to agency information systems or services.